pythonitalia/pycon/backend/README.md

 ### Install and run backend

-To install the backend make you sure you have poetry installed, then run the following command in the backend directory:

-    poetry install
+Launching invoke setup, you have installed poetry.

-This will create the virtual environment and install all the dependencies (including dev ones).
+Poetry create for you the virtual environment and install all the dependencies (including dev ones).

-Create a `.env` file by copying the `.env.sample`, this will setup basic environment variables for debugging.

-To make sure everything went fine you can run the tests:
+To make sure everything went fine you can run the tests, in the backend directory:

     poetry run pytest tests/

 `poetry run` will run the command inside the virtual environment, without you having to manually activate it.

+We are using [docker](https://www.docker.com/) to install postgres DB, so install and execute it.

+Then in your `backend` dir create a `.env` file by copying the `.env.sample`, this will setup basic environment variables for database creation end for debugging

+To create your postgres DB with docker, execute this command from root directory:

+    invoke setup-db

+To create DB tables, execute this command from root directory:

+    invoke migrate

-To run the backend you can use the demodata we are providing, but first let's run the migration so our db is created:
+To run the backend you can use the demodata we are providing, execute this command from root directory:

-    poetry run python manage.py migrate

-After that we can load the data:

-    poetry run python manage.py loaddata demodata/*.json
+    invoke demo-data

 This will add some dummy data that will allow you test the API and admin.

 One last step before running the server, let's create a superuser so we can access the admin:

-    poetry run python manage.py createsuperuser
+    invoke createsuperuser

 And follow the steps.
 Once that's done we can run the dev server by running:

-    poetry run python manage.py runserver
+    invoke run-backend

 To check if the API is up an running go to: